Strong and weak wave turbulence regimes in Bose-Einstein condensates

-\Sec{Numerical simulations} We perform numerical simulations of the forced-dissipated GPE using the standard massively-parallel pseudo-spectral code FROST \cite{KrstulovicHDR} with a fourth-order Exponential Runge-Kutta temporal scheme (see \cite{zhu2023direct}).
-We set $L=2\pi$, $\alpha=\beta=1$, and use grids of $N_p^3$ collocation points, with $N_p=512$.
-We add a forcing term $F_{\bf k} (t) $ and a dissipation term $-D_{\bf k}\widehat{\psi}_{\bf{k}} (t) $ to the RHS of the Fourier-space GPE \eqref{Eq:NLSFourier}.
-To obtain inverse cascade the forcing term is supported on a narrow band at high $k$'s around the forcing wavenumber $k_{\rm f}$ for $k \in [k_{\rm f}-1, k_{\rm f}+1]$, and it is given by $\mathrm{d}F_{\bf k} (t)=f_0\mathrm{d}{W}_{\bf k}$, where {$W_{\bf k}$} is the Wiener process, and the parameter $f_0$ controls the amplitude of the forcing.
-Dissipation is of the form $D_{\bf k} = D_{\rm L} k^{-r}$ at the largest scales ($0<k\le k_{\rm L} \ll k_{\rm f}$), and $D_{\bf k} = D_{\rm R} k^{s}$ at the very small scales less than the forcing scales ($k_{\rm f}+1 < k \le k_{\rm max}$).
-Additionally, the condensate mode ($k=0$) is dissipated at a constant rate $D_{\bf 0}$.
-We optimize the parameters of forcing and dissipation to enlarge the inertial range for a fixed resolution, ensuring that the simulations that are well-resolved and minimizing bottlenecks at the dissipation scales.
+\Sec{Numerical Simulations} We perform numerical simulations of the forced-dissipated GPE using the standard massively-parallel pseudo-spectral code FROST \cite{KrstulovicHDR} with a fourth-order Exponential Runge-Kutta temporal scheme (see \cite{zhu2023direct}).
+We adimensionalize the GPE by measuring length in units of $\beta/\alpha$, time in units of $\beta^2/\alpha^3$, and $\psi$ in units of $(\alpha/\beta)^{3/2}$, which amounts to setting $\alpha=\beta=1$ in Eq. \eqref{GPE}.
+We set $L=2\pi$, which means that the nondimensional grid spacing in Fourier space is $\Delta k =1$, and use grids of $N_p^3$ collocation points, with $N_p=512$.
+We add a forcing term $F_{\bf k} (t) $ and a dissipation term $-D_{\bf k}\hat{\psi}_{\bf{k}} (t)$ to the RHS of the Fourier-space GPE \eqref{Eq:NLSFourier}.
+To obtain an inverse cascade, the forcing term is supported on a narrow band at high $k$'s around the forcing wavenumber $k_{\rm f}$ for $k \in [k_{\rm f}-1, k_{\rm f}+1]$, and it is given by $\mathrm{d}F_{\bf k} (t)=f_0\mathrm{d}{W}_{\bf k}$, where {$W_{\bf k}$} is the Wiener process, and the parameter $f_0$ controls the amplitude of the forcing.
+Dissipation is implemented via hypoviscosity at the largest scales ($0 < k \le k_{\rm L} \ll k_{\rm f}$), taking the form $D_{\bf k} = D_{\rm L} k^{-2r}$, and via hyperviscosity at small scales (high wavenumbers) beyond the forcing range ($k_{\rm f}+1 < k \le k_{\rm max}$), where $D_{\bf k} = D_{\rm R} k^{2s}$.
+Additionally, the condensate mode ($k=0$) is dissipated at a constant rate $D_0$.
+We optimize the parameters of forcing and dissipation to enlarge the inertial range for a fixed resolution, ensuring that the simulations are well-resolved and minimizing bottlenecks at the dissipation scales.
 All the numerical parameters are listed in Appendix \ref{append:a}.
 We perform simulations with different values of the forcing strength $f_0$ in order to study the transition from the weak to the strong WT regimes.
-The $k$-space particle flux $Q(k)$ is computed directly from the RHS of the GPE \eqref{Eq:NLSFourier} as in \cite{zhu2023direct}.
-We evaluate $Q_0$ by measuring the value of $Q(k)$ in the inertial range where it is approximately constant.
+The $k$-space particle flux $Q(k)$ is computed directly from the RHS of the GPE \eqref{GPE} as in \cite{zhu2023direct} (details of this calculation method are provided in Appendix \ref{append:b}).
+We evaluate $Q_0$ (the rate of particle loss per unit volume and unit time through low-k dissipation) by measuring the value of $Q(k)$ in the inertial range where it is approximately constant.
 Note that $f_0$ and $|Q_0|$ are monotonically related, so we discuss our results in terms of the strength of the particle flux.
 Finally, our numerical measurements are performed when a statistically steady state is reached.